 - In “Photo Capture,” click “Photo Mode” and select the highest resolution available.
 Remember that the resolution is for the rear camera.

-With your settings adjusted, you should be able to secure a passport photo of high quality and resolution.
+With your settings adjusted, you should be able to secure an iPhone biometric photo of high quality and resolution.
 Now, let’s check your composition settings:

 Go back to Settings→Camera and look for the “Composition” section.
 Then: